Kazakh language: Nouns

+The suffix for case is placed after the suffix for number.

 Pronouns

 There are eight personal pronouns in Kazakh:

 The declension of the pronouns is outlined in the following chart.
-Singular pronouns exhibit irregularities, while plural pronouns don't.
+Singular pronouns exhibit irregularities, while plural pronouns do not.
 Irregular forms are highlighted in bold.

 In addition to the pronouns, there are several more sets of morphemes dealing with person.

-Tense, aspect and mood
+Adjectives

+Adjectives in Kazakh are not declined for any grammatical category of the modified noun.
+Being a head-final language, adjectives are always placed before the noun that they modify.
+Kazakh has two varieties of adjectives: